Python Editor related

 How does the Instant Circuit generator work?

-Upon hitting enter in the code editor will trigger the instant circuit generator module.
+Upon hitting Shift + Enter in the code editor will trigger the instant circuit generator module.
 For example, to add a ‘h’ gate, you need to type the following line:

-After typing the line, hit enter to trigger the circuit generator.
+After typing the line, hit Shift + Enter to trigger the circuit generator.

 Why Instant circuit generation fails for some code?